-You will explore the routes of administration and dosage depend on extraction methods and draws comparisons between different methods as well as exploring incompatibilities.
+The routes of administration and dosage depend on extraction methods and draws comparisons between different methods as well as exploring incompatibilities.
 Plants are used as a whole or in part in defined formula, and are obtained by maceration, percolation, infusion, water-based preparations, decocting, alcohol use, concentrations of herbs, and fluid extracts.
 They are administered as e.g. syrups and elixirs, emulsions, dry preparations.
 This will equip a practitioner with skills to select, prepare and administer the correct dose.

 Unit 5: Treatment approaches and herbal actions

 In order to prescribe plants in treatment, how they work, what they do and in what amounts is essential knowledge.
 A client assessment procedure is developed.
 Opportunity is provided to learn about the protocols in herbal medicine practice, how to select the correct therapeutic remedy through investigation of criteria, assessment of the impact of the herbs on individual clients, and what kinds of influencing factors need to be considered.
 Specific actions of herbs and how to apply models/ approaches of herbal medicine to therapeutic contexts is explored.
 Dosage, dose adjustments, formulation and prescribing are learned with units of measurement.
 This unit will also present information about the herbal actions (most have several impact and action) related to alterative, anticatarrhal, anti-inflammatory, antimicrobial, antirheumatic, antispasmodic, astringent, bitter and other relevant remedies.

 Unit 6: Body systems part 1 - Cardiovascular, respiratory and musculoskeletal